sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/connector-commands/account-create.md

 ## The return object

-When the account is returned to IDN, any values you set are updated in IDN.
-So if an account ID is auto-generated on the source system, you must send the account ID back to IDN so IDN is aware of it for future account update activities.
+When the account is returned to ISC, any values you set are updated in ISC.
+So if an account ID is auto-generated on the source system, you must send the account ID back to ISC so ISC is aware of it for future account update activities.
 This is useful for the compound key type.

 ## Password Handling